bmeurer/benediktmeurer.de/_posts/2016-12-16-the-truth-about-traditional-javascript-benchmarks.markdown

 If we know that the right hand side of an integer modulus operation is a power of two, we can generate [way better code](https://graphics.stanford.edu/~seander/bithacks.html#ModulusDivisionEasy) obviously and completely avoid the `idiv` instruction on Intel.
-So we what we needed was a way to get the information that `this.waveTableLength` is always 2048 from the `Oscillator` constructor to the modulus operation in `Oscillator.prototype.generate`.
+So what we needed was a way to get the information that `this.waveTableLength` is always 2048 from the `Oscillator` constructor to the modulus operation in `Oscillator.prototype.generate`.
 One obvious way would be to try to rely on inlining of everything into the `calcOsc` function and let load/store elimination do the constant propagation for us, but this would not work for the `sine` oscillator, which is allocated outside the `calcOsc` function.